Crover81/RGSXSteamDeck/README.md

 # 🎮 Retro Game Sets Xtra (RGSX) For Steam Deck

-A free, user-friendly ROM downloader for Batocera, Knulli, and RetroBat with multi-source support.

 This is an unofficial "One-Line" installer.
 It handles all the heavy lifting: downloads the latest RGSX version, sets up an isolated Python environment, and preps everything for Steam Gaming Mode.

 📂 Where to install